Shipping boxes moving along conveyors.

 Seller Fulfilled Prime orders display FREE Delivery messaging to Prime customers, making them more likely to make multiple and repeat purchases.

-Upcoming Changes to Seller Fulfilled Prime
+The Latest Changes to Seller Fulfilled Prime (Amazon SFP Requirements)

 The New Seller Fulfilled Prime Trial Period